What Is Community Action?

 We are committed to strengthening, promoting, representing, and serving our network of agencies to ensure that the issues of poverty are effectively presented and addressed.

-Community Action comes out of President Lyndon B. Johnson’s “War on Poverty” and from the advocacy of Dr. Martin Luther King, Jr.
+Community Action comes out of President Lyndon B. Johnson’s “War on Poverty” and from the advocacy of the Rev. Dr. Martin Luther King, Jr.